chetanbg1/cbg-microservice/README.md

     start tomcat server
     plcaes on the main class of application

+-Exclude
+	to disable a auto-configuration in a spring boot application
+	@SpringBootApplication(exclude = {DataSourceAutoConfiguration.class})

+@EnableAutoConfiguration
+	tells the framework to automatically set up the application based on its dependencies

 @component
     it is used to mark class as a spring bean that will be managed by the spring container tells spring frameworks that there is bean that you need to manage